-Risk Area Specific Risk Mitigation Strategy Owner Response Summary management support, or worse, with senior management opposition, the system may fragment and fail. communication.
+Risk Area Specific Risk Mitigation Strategy Owner Response Summary management support, or worse, with senior management opposition, the system will fragment and fail. communication.
 If senior management does not feel like the needs of their agencies are being met, they will not be supportive.
 If they do not support the system, they will not promote the needed funding.
-EC Cooperative partners Funding Risks Sufficient funds cannot be approved for System updates There may be any number of reasons why funds may not be available for updates, regardless of the desire of agencies to participate in what they know is a valuable and worthwhile endeavor.
+Council Cooperative partners I Funding Risks 1 Sufficient funds cannot be approved for system updates There may be any number of reasons why funds may not be available for updates, regardless of the desire of agencies to participate in what they know is a valuable and worthwhile endeavor.
 There are four variables that can typically be adjusted: scope, schedule, cost, and quality.
 If money runs out, you can decrease the scope thereby decreasing the cost; stretch the schedule to slow expenditures and hope for additional funding later; lower the quality and save cost or live with a sufficient, but not optimal, product.
 All these strategies should be evaluated in the event that funding falters.
-Agencies EC Cooperative partners Adequate budget planning Sufficient funds cannot be approved for subscriber equipment Regardless of the support and enthusiasm exhibited by the member agencies/potential member agencies, there may not be adequate funding to provide/replace subscriber equipment.
+Agencies Executive Council Cooperative partners Adequate budget planning Sufficient funds cannot be approved for subscriber equipment Regardless of the support and enthusiasm exhibited by the member agencies/potential member agencies, there may not be adequate funding to provide/replace subscriber equipment.
 The sooner equipment funding needs are addressed, the better.
 Budget for initial purchases/ replacements should be a priority for agencies.
 Available grant opportunities should be vigorously explored, as well.
-Agencies UC Adequate budget planning Grant opportunities Sufficient funds are not available for on-going The system was implemented successfully, but it is possible the on-going operation and It is critical that all stakeholders realize the full extent of on-going O&M costs.
+Agencies User Council Adequate budget planning Grant opportunities Sufficient funds are not available for on-going The system was implemented successfully, but it is possible the on-going operation and It is critical that all stakeholders realize the full extent of on-going O&M costs.
 Assuming that these Agencies Adequate life-cycle planning

-Risk Area Specific Risk Mitigation Strategy Owner Response Summary O&M of the System maintenance (O&M) may prove too onerous for the stakeholders to bear. costs are realistically computed, agencies can knowledgeably plan for O&M of their components and, where necessary, obtain additional funding via supplemental budgets/add-ins.
-EC Cooperative partners Funds are allocated and then withdrawn for other priorities There is always the possibility that competing priorities will siphon off projected/available funds.
+Risk Area Specific Risk Mitigation Strategy Owner Response Summary O&M of the System maintenance (O&M) may prove too onerous for the stakeholders to bear. costs are realistically computed, agencies can knowledgeably plan for O&M of their components and, where necessary, obtain additional funding via supplemental Executive Council Cooperative budgets/add-ins. partners Funds are allocated and then withdrawn for other priorities There is always the possibility that competing priorities will siphon off projected/available funds.
 Good management, communication, sponsors, and realistic expectations can be used to keep the system going and provide ammunition to fight for interoperable communications when other priorities surface.
 If funds cannot be obtained through supplemental budgets, the services provided may need to be reduced.
-Agencies EC Cooperative partners Adequate life-cycle planning Reduce scope Agencies elect to not participate due to cost It is extremely likely many agencies will withdraw from the system if there is an associated cost.
+Agencies Executive Council Cooperative partners Adequate life-cycle planning Reduce scope Agencies elect to not participate due to cost It is extremely likely many agencies will withdraw from the system if there is an associated cost.
 Continue to illustrate the need for, and benefit of, interoperability to public safety, first responder agencies.
-Encourage them to communicate this to the public they serve, their state representatives and, ultimately, their respective funding bodies.
-Agencies UC EC Cooperative partners Adequate life cycle planning Alternate funding sources Usage fees Management Risks Poor allocation of time One of the main purposes of management is to ensure that Projects/updates should be managed according to PMI OMO/SMO Project schedules
+Encourage them to communicate this to the public they serve, their state representatives, and, ultimately, their respective funding bodies.
+Agencies User Council Executive Council Cooperative partners Adequate life cycle planning Alternate funding sources Usage fees Management Risks Poor allocation of time and resources One of the main purposes of management is to ensure that valuable time and resources Projects/updates should be managed according to PMI guidelines.
+Implementation plans OMO/SMO Project schedules